Sample Masters Project Management Dissertation Proposal

 Title of Dissertation – Examining Project Selection Frameworks and Methods- Developing New Methods while Reducing Risks for New Product Development

-Product development is an important competitive factor for companies.
+Product development is an essential competitive factor for companies.
 One of the central tasks to maintain competitiveness in an industry, especially engineering companies, is to select which projects are to be developed to achieve the company’s strategic objectives but without exceeding the threshold of available resources (Graves, 2003; Grimaldi et al., 2012; Wei and Chang, 2011).
 The selection of projects for new product development comes with specific risks attached to it.
-Therefore, it is essential to analyze the best frameworks or methodologies for choosing the right project, which is the proposed study's purpose, key aspects studied in the project portfolio management.
+Therefore, it is essential to analyse the best frameworks or methodologies for choosing the right project, which is the proposed study’s purpose, critical aspects studied in the project portfolio management.

 After examining the issues that are to be investigated in the study, the following research question was formed;

 Hence, the study’s primary aim is to find an appropriate project selection framework for reducing risk for new product development in an engineering company.

 To successfully achieve this aim, the following objectives need to be met:

 1. Analyse the current frameworks and methods of project selection present in project portfolio management.

 2. Using secondary research, examine current literature available that addresses the research topic.

 3. Using primary research, examine the current views that project managers or analysis & development executives have towards selecting the right project.